AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 Implementations of this interface must provide logic in this method for checking whether the current site visitor matches the definition provided using a JSON syntax supported by the criteria.
 So for example the **DayOfWeekPersonalisationGroupCriteria** expects a simple JSON array of day numbers - e.g. [1, 3, 5] - which is compared with the current day to determine a match.

-The following criteria have been implemented:

-- Day of week (DayOfWeekPersonalisationGroupCriteria)
-- Time of day (TimeOfDayPersonalisationGroupCriteria)
-- Cookie key presence/absence and value matching (CookiePersonalisationGroupCriteria)
-- Session key presence/absence and value matching (SessionPersonalisationGroupCriteria)
-- Authentication status (AuthenticationStatusPersonalisationGroupCriteria)

 ### PersonalisationGroupMatcher

 **PersonalisationGroupMatcher** is a static class that when first instantiated will scan all loaded assemblies for implementations of the IPersonalisationGroupCriteria interface and store references to them.
 It's in this way the package will support extensions through the development of other criteria that may not be in the core package itself.